Follow my Journey

 By fall, I expect the book to be on the market.

-Until then, I invite you to follow me on this journey.
+Until then, I invite you to follow me on this journey: From Draft to Launch

 The following month each winner is announced on Facebook.